 Q: Can you learn inter-cultural competence?

 Yes.
-Cultural competence can be learned just like any other skills (language, sports etc…) can be learned.
+Cultural competence can be learned just like any other skills (language, sports etc…).
 As with all skills, it is important for cultural competencies to be practiced, updated, and evaluated.
 Many intercultural skills will serve you well in any global environment, while others will need to be specifically learned and adapted based on target cultures.
 Cultural competence is a lifelong project.
 Competence with one group doesn't mean you're competent with another.
 So, you have to keep finding ways to expand your learning.

-Q: What is the best way to start building inter-cultural competencies?
+Q: What is the best way to start building inter-cultural competence?

-The first step would be to begin thinking about your own culture; to examine your personal, national or organisational preferences before beginning the process of looking at the other cultures with which you are interacting so that you can effectively pinpoint any relevant gaps in knowledge or skills.
-It’s also useful to familiarise yourself with what cultural competency looks like and the aspects that tend to differentiate cultures.
+The first step would be to begin thinking about your own culture; to examine your personal, national or organisational preferences before beginning the process of looking at the other cultures with which you are interacting, so that you can effectively pinpoint any relevant gaps in knowledge or skills.
+It’s also useful to familiarise yourself with what cultural competence looks like and the aspects that tend to differentiate cultures.
 This can be accomplished on your own through observation, reading, and cultural self-assessment tools.